 His latest academic offering is the editing of a collection of international papers on the use of Social Networking in Education.
 The book is published by IGI Global and called The Social Classroom.

-Dr. Mallia has also produced and presented a number of programmes on national television and radio.
+Prof. Mallia has also produced and presented a number of programmes on national television and radio.
 He was chairman of the National Book Council of Malta from 2005 to 2013.